We recommend viewing this page on a desktop pc-laptop or tablet for a better viewing experience.

 The Route

-As the train departs from King’s Lynn, it passes through one of the two signal boxes, an engine shed, and extensive goods sidings.
+As the train departs from King’s Lynn, it passes by one of the two signal boxes, an engine shed, and extensive goods sidings.
 Subsequently, it crosses Tennyson Avenue level crossing and encounters the second signal box, known as King’s Lynn Junction.

 The Hunstanton Branch turned left, while the Dereham branch went straight ahead, and the London Ely Cambridge line turned right, after passing King's Lynn Junction signal box.

 After going under a later constructed footbridge and passing King Edward VII and Gaywood Park schools, the line headed towards the Gaywood Road crossing.
-In the railway’s early days the railway would have passed a junction that took trains off towards the Lynn Fakenham railway.
+In the railway’s very early days, the railway would have passed a junction that took trains off towards the Lynn Fakenham railway.
 It then continued past the North Lynn Housing estate constructed in the railways later days.

 Once the line passed through North Lynn, it curved slightly to the right, traversing marshland towards North Wootton Station.

 Leaving North Wootton station, the Hunstanton-bound trains crossed a level crossing at Gatekeepers Lane before continuing to their next destination, the Royal Station Wolferton.
 Between North Wootton and Wolferton, the line traversed through marshland, crossing only the River Babingley.
 As the train approached Wolferton Station, passengers first noticed St. Peter’s Church to the right before crossing the first crossing at Wolferton.
-They then crossed over a field before passing the second crossing, which featured a magnificent built Signal box and railway houses.
-The grand station master’s house stood nearby.
+They then crossed over a field before passing the second crossing, which featured a magnificent constructed Signal box and railway houses.

 After crossing the level crossing, the train arrived at the Royal Wolferton station.
-This station stood out from the others on the line, meticulously constructed to the highest standards for a royal arrival.
-Wolferton boasts a small goods yard and a two-platformed station, complete with royal waiting rooms and numerous features befitting a royal visit.
+This station stood out from the others on the line, meticulously constructed to the highest standards for a Royal arrival.
+Wolferton boasts a small goods yard and a two-platformed station, complete with royal waiting rooms and numerous features befitting a Royal visit.

 The line went straight between Dersingham and Snettisham, crossing over a level crossing at Ingoldisthorpe.
-Just after Ingoldisthorpe level crossing, the line started to curve to the left, approaching Snettisham Station with a two-platformed station and its own signal box.
+Just after Ingoldisthorpe level crossing, the line started to curve to the left, approaching Snettisham Station with a two-platformed station and its signal box.

 Once at Snettisham Station, the train left for its next stop, Heacham.
 Passengers at Snettisham would have seen a goods yard and a large granary as they left Snettisham Station.